AveryPratt/data-structures/README.md

     as a way to store and retrieve data.
 In that use-case the abiliry to navigate up and down the list in order to find data would be necessary.
 A single-linked list would be more appropriate than a double-linked list if the user was intnded to only have one chance to access the node and then move on.
 A use-case like this would probably be simmilar to an online test where the user couldn't change answers once they had been submited.

+## Queue
+A first-in first-out linear data structure
+methods:
+- enqueue()
+    adds an item to the end of the queue.
+- dequeue()
+    removes an item from the front of the queue.
+- size()
+    returns the number of items in the queue.
+- peak()
+    returns the value of the first item in the queue without removing it.
+Use-cases:
+        A queue is a good tool for keeping track of requests that cannot be processed immediately.
+They can also be used in pairs to form a stack.

 Developed by Avery Pratt, Patrick Saunders, and Joey DeRosa